When Is PEP Recommended for HIV? A 72-Hour Exposure Guide

 This is the section that helps the most anxious readers.
 Many people panic after events that feel emotionally huge but do not actually fit the exposure patterns that doctors usually treat with PEP.
 These are the scenarios where guidelines often pump the brakes.

-This is one of the clearest lines in PEP guidance.
-If the exposure happened more than 72 hours ago, PEP is generally not recommended because it is unlikely to work once that window has closed.
+| More than 72 hours later | PEP is generally not recommended because it is unlikely to work once the recommended window has closed. |

-If intact skin came into contact with blood or other body fluids, BHIVA and BASHH say PEP is not recommended because the transmission risk is negligible.
-HIV does not move through normal intact skin the way panic often imagines.
+| Intact skin contact | HIV does not move through normal intact skin the way panic often imagines. |

-Human bites are another classic panic trigger.
-In general, BHIVA and BASHH say PEP is not recommended following a bite because the risk is likely negligible.
-The main exception is an unusual, blood-heavy scenario with deep tissue injury and a source who is known or suspected to have a high viral load.
+| Human bites | PEP is generally not recommended unless there is an unusual blood-heavy injury with deep tissue trauma and a source likely to have a high viral load. |

 Why reading “PEP not recommended” can actually help you calm down